okta/okta-auth-js/README.md

 ## Getting started

-Installing the Okta JavaScript SDK in your project is simple.
-You can include Okta Auth JS in your project by packaging it with your app via our npm package, [@okta/okta-auth-js](https://www.npmjs.com/package/@okta/okta-auth-js).
+Installing the Authentication SDK is simple.
+You can include it in your project via our npm package, [@okta/okta-auth-js](https://www.npmjs.com/package/@okta/okta-auth-js).

 You'll also need: